sourcegraph/sourcegraph-public-snapshot/README.md

 ## Installation

 **NOTE:** To get the best version for _your_ Sourcegraph instance, simply replace `sourcegraph.com` in the commands below with your own Sourcegraph URL and the latest version compatible with your instance will be provided.
+If you are running a Sourcegraph version older than 3.12, run the commands below instead.

 ### Mac OS